 All LCC students are required to meet individual course pre-requisites before they can register.
-The waiver form above can be used to obtain placement levels in Reading, Writing, and Math; or to receive a pre-requisite override based off of previous college-level coursework.
+The waiver form can be used to obtain placement levels in Reading, Writing, and Math; or to receive a pre-requisite override based off of previous college-level coursework.
+Please review the Placement Level Equivalency chart below to see if you qualify to waive your placement tests.
 This form can also be used to waive new student orientation.
 LCC does not require orientation for transfer and guest students.

 To receive college-credit for a course you must have your official college transcript sent from your previous institution.
 The waiver process does not grant credit.
 Visit the Transfer Equivalencies page for more information.

-Use the form below to submit these documents (unofficial is ok, but it must include your full name and test date):
+Use the form below to submit these documents (unofficial transcripts and score reports are accepted for placement and overrides, but all documentation must include your full name and test date):

-- High school transcript or GED (within 10 years from graduation or 3 years from test date)
+- High school transcript (within 10 years from graduation)

 - SAT, PSAT (if you have not yet taken the SAT), ACT, ASVAB, AP, or CLEP test scores